~/.clawboo by default). It also reads OpenClaw’s directory (~/.openclaw) for interop, but never writes there.

 System Health shows

 master key changed.
 The master key no longer decrypts the vault sentinel.
-If you rotated or lost secrets/master.key (or changed CLAWBOO_SECRETS_MASTER_KEY), saved runtime keys are unrecoverable; re-enter them in the Runtimes panel, or do a full reset.See also
+If you rotated or lost secrets/master.key (or changed CLAWBOO_SECRETS_MASTER_KEY), saved runtime keys are unrecoverable; re-enter them in the Runtimes panel, or do a full reset.One-shot upgrades on first boot after an update

 settings.json, file and directory locations - Environment variables: